Afghan Student Programs

 In fall of 2012, Montclair State established a partnership with the School of Leadership (SOLA) in Afghanistan.
 SOLA is a people-to-people, non-profit organization dedicated to furthering educational and leadership opportunities in Afghanistan and the world for the new generation of Afghanistan, especially for women.

-Montclair State will accept its first application from a SOLA student for admission in Fall of 2013.
-Once accepted, the student will receive tuition, housing and meals at the University until she completes her bachelor’s degree.
+Montclair State accepted its first SOLA student for admission in Fall of 2013.
+All of these students receive tuition, housing,meals and health insurance at the University until they completes their bachelor’s degree.

 Montclair State is very proud to partner with these admirable organizations and sponsor these exceptional young women.